1. How long does treatment for strep throat usually last?

 4. If one child in my family has strep throat, is everyone going to get sick?

 Other family members, including adults, can be infected by the bacteria.
-The doctor may test all family members who have sore throats and may test children under the age of 3.
+The healthcare provider may test all family members who have sore throats and may test children under the age of 3.
 In most cases, it is not necessary to test other family members who do not have symptoms.

 Yes.
 Although antibodies may protect those who have had previous strep infections, there are so many different strains of this organism that being immune to all of them is unlikely.
 Therefore, someone could potentially get strep throat again and again.
 The best way to decrease the risk of transmission to others is to minimize close contact with others when ill and wash hands often and thoroughly with soap and water or alcohol-based hand scrub.